 An examination of the practice and application of research methodologies such as qualitative, phenomenological, hermeneutic, ethnographic, and discourse analysis.

 PSYC 8006 Advanced Qualitative Research

-Prerequisites: Doctoral Student or Permission of Instructor Advanced applications and design of qualitative methods and their fields of application, including health psychology, education, community, program evaluation, and other fields.
+Advanced applications and design of qualitative methods and their fields of application, including health psychology, education, community, program evaluation, and other fields.

 PSYC 8102 Psychospirituality and Transformation